wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 2.0.3 =
+* Removed unbuffered queries and switched to conventional queries that are memory efficient for better stability.
+* Made scanning large numbers of URL's contained in things like awstats log files extremely memory efficient and way faster.
+* Removed alerts about unknown files in core directory if they belong to an older wordpress version and are unchanged.
+* Other performance improvements like using strpos instead of strstr.
+* Moved "scan files outside base dir" option to be in correct place on config page.

 = 2.0.2 =
 * Fixed plugin upgrades so that css and scripts are not cached across versions.